DayneSilver/DayneSilver.github.io/index.md

 ## Skills
 Computer Science student trained in:
-- Data Structures, Design Patterns and Database Systems as well as:
+- Data Structures, Design Patterns and Database Systems.

+as well as:

 - Python
 - C++
 - Java